lokeshgaddam20/Majistic/README.md

 ## MAJISTIC
-AI Generations is a Next.js application for AI-powered content generation using OpenAI and Replicate APIs.
+Majistic is a Next.js application for AI-powered content generation using OpenAI and Replicate APIs.
 Users can generate text, code, images, music, and more with the latest AI models.

 Features
 __Text Generation__: Generate conversational text and prose using models like GPT-3 and Codex.